mperezjigato/reportsweakly/week9v000.md

  The last two codes are not separately implemented.
 Rather, they take part in the distribution of other software.
 Firstly, PLUMED is a free-energy calculation code that makes use of OPENPATHSAMPLING.
 Secondly, AlpaFold is a protein structure determination sofware that uses OPENMM as force-engine, and therefore, OpenMM is part of its distribution.

-## HPC calcultions: Inputs and outputs - Development of supercomputing training material regarding Ab-Initio/MD calculations
+## HPC calculations: Inputs and outputs - Development of supercomputing training material regarding Ab-Initio/MD calculations

-Tollowing up the same order appearing in the computationalchemistry repository (README.md), inputs and output files are shown below
+Following up the same order appearing in the computationalchemistry repository (README.md), input and output files are shown below

 ### ABINIT